fuse-lang/fuse-lang.github.io/_docs/basics/06-functions.md

 end
 ```

-Alternatively you can omit parantecies in the return statement.
+Alternatively, you can omit parantecies in the return statement.

 ```fuse
 fn fun() -> ()